US arrests banker for Trump administration job bribe | DW | 23.05.2019

 Read more: How non-EU actors are lobbying Brussels

 Paul Manafort was a campaign manager for Donald Trump's 2016 election bid.
-He is serving seven and a half years in prison for banking and tax fraud.
+He is serving 7 1/2 years in prison for banking and tax fraud.

 Pay to play